curry-packages/base-old/README.md

 can be specified in other Curry packages.
 This is reasonable to specify the dependency on base libraries in a Curry package.

-*Technical note:*
-The file `VERSION` must contain the version number of this package as specified in the `version` field of `package.json`.
-This file is used during the build process of Curry systems, like PAKCS or KICS2, in order to avoid reading and parsing the JSON file.